Mulago Foundation

+The Mulago Foundation is an American private foundation based in San Francisco that supports organizations with scalable solutions to poverty and environmental challenges.
+It provides unrestricted grants and, in some cases, debt or equity to nonprofits and for-profit organizations.
+Its focus is on creating a better life for the world’s poorest people, by investing in agriculture, climate change, education, health & medicine, and water & sanitation.

-The Mulago Foundation is an American private foundation and philanthropic organization that funds nonprofits through grants, debt or equity investment.
-The foundation was originally envisioned by Rainer Arnhold, a San Francisco paediatrician and philanthropist, who taught at Mulago Hospital, Uganda.
-The foundation was officially created by his brother Henry Arnhold after Rainer Arnhold's death in 1993.
+The foundation was originally envisioned by Rainer Arnhold, a San Francisco paediatrician and philanthropist, whose career combined clinical practice with public health work in Africa, Asia, and Latin America.
+He taught at Mulago Hospital, Uganda.
+Following his death in 1993 while leading a medical training expedition in Bolivia, the foundation was officially created by his brother Henry Arnhold.

 Operations

 Criteria for funding organizations

 The Foundation's stated goal is to identify and invest in the highest impact giving opportunities.
-On their "How we fund" page, they write that they are looking for three things: a priority problem, a scalable solution, and an organization that can deliver.
+They look for three things in potential investment projects: a priority problem, a scalable solution, and an organization that can deliver.
 Once they identify an organization they wish to fund through their fellowships, they provide unrestricted and continued funding.
 The Mulago Foundation does not currently accept or solicit proposals.
 The foundation itself tries to locate organizations to give to through their own network and referrals.
 The main way they start funding organizations is through their two Fellowship programs - the Rainer Arnhold Fellowship focused on poverty solutions and the Henry Arnhold Fellowship focused on climate solutions.
+Currently the only route into the portfolio is through their fellowships.

+Portfolio management and accountability

+Mulago assesses organizations in its portfolio using internal frameworks described in Making Ourselves Accountable.
+Their frameworks assess an organization's progress towards taking their idea to scale.
+Organizations are managed through annual milestones, that look at the "enoughs": is the idea good enough to be worth scaling?
+This is about impact: they look for consequential effect sizes, high-quality evidence, and a strong case for lasting change.
+Is it big enough to make a meaningful dent in a big problem?
+This is about scope—the overlap of where it’s needed and where it would work, and what factors inherent to the model might constrain scale.
+Is it simple enough that it can be done by others?
+Specifically the doer at scale (mostly governments, sometimes other NGOs or businesses).
+The evidence for this starts with a replicable model and is confirmed by observable progress at replication by others.
+And is it cheap enough that the payer at scale—government, philanthropy, customers, or Big Aid would pay?

 Organizations funded by Mulago

-As of May 2024, the Mulago Foundation website listed about 80 organizations include Babban Gona, Blue Ventures, Bridges to Prosperity, Dost, Development Media International, Digital Green, Educate Girls, Food for Education, Foundation for Ecological Security, Friendship Bench, Global Forest Watch, Kheyti, Medha, Noora Health, One Acre Fund, Planet Indonesia, SaveLIFE Foundation, Ubongo Learning, Urgewald and Youth Impact.
+As of Aug 2026, the Mulago Foundation website listed about 80 organizations include Babban Gona, Blue Ventures, Bridges to Prosperity, Dost, Development Media International, Digital Green, Educate Girls, Food for Education, Foundation for Ecological Security, Friendship Bench, Global Forest Watch, Kheyti, Medha, Noora Health, One Acre Fund, Planet Indonesia, SaveLIFE Foundation, Ubongo Learning, Urgewald and Youth Impact.